An 80-year-old Peace Corps volunteer? No sweat

 “I just thought it would be another adventure in my life,” she told me by phone from South Africa.
 “There I was in Texas, and I didn’t know many people there - and the only thing I was doing was going to church.
 I looked at the poster and thought, ‘I think I can do that.'”

-Davis was sent to serve in Mpumalanga province, 50 miles north of Pretoria.
-At 78, she was one the oldest people to serve since the Peace Corps was signed into existence in 1961 by President John F. Kennedy.
+Davis was sent to serve in Mpumalanga province, 50 miles north of Pretoria, at age 78.
+Now 80, she is the oldest person to serve since the Peace Corps was signed into existence in 1961 by President John F. Kennedy.

 South Africa is among the countries hit hardest by AIDS.
 In 2009, 17.8 percent of the population was infected - the fourth-highest rate in the world, according to the CIA World Factbook.
 Davis focuses on HIV/AIDs outreach with the elderly and working with orphaned children who have lost their parents to AIDS.